werodev/2021-11-20_PE1_Weronika_Derkowska/README.md

 ![spacex](https://user-images.githubusercontent.com/47947621/175044507-a8e41119-5409-4a1f-b941-3060d664c6d9.gif)

-This exams goal is to show what we’ve learned during whole 1st year of Front-End Development.
+This exams goal is to show what I’ve learned during whole 1st year of Front-End Development.
 In order to show that, I need to build self-contained, branded microsite.
 It’s purpose should be promotional, helping build awareness about space program activity.
 Website should be responsive and working on variety of platforms.
 It should contain minimum 4 subpages.
 It’s strengths should be: good research, matching graphic design, IxD, semantic HTML/CSS and JavaScript.

 ## Description